The Ultimate Paralegal Guide (2020)

-If you’re a polish speaking paralegal, a french speaking paralegal or a Japanese speaking paralegal you could be in luck!
+If you’re a foreign language speaking paralegal, make sure to take advantage of it!
 But it’s worth noting that shaky GCSE Spanish doesn’t count as a second language.

 We’ve talked about what a paralegal is and how to become one.
 But we haven’t actually talked about what life is like as a paralegal.

 I’m not going to lie to you, no one signs up to becoming a paralegal because of the cushy working hours.
 Some days will be long and you’ll be expected to put in the hard graft to get the job done.